aitoroses/floxide/docs/adrs/0030-workspace-dependency-versioning.md

 ```

 5. Maintaining a specific publishing order in our release workflow:
-   - First publish `flowrs-core`
+   - First publish `floxide-core`
-   - Then publish `flowrs-transform`
+   - Then publish `floxide-transform`
-   - Then publish `flowrs-event`
+   - Then publish `floxide-event`
-   - Then publish `flowrs-timer`
+   - Then publish `floxide-timer`
-   - Then publish `flowrs-longrunning`
+   - Then publish `floxide-longrunning`
-   - Then publish `flowrs-reactive`
+   - Then publish `floxide-reactive`
-   - Finally publish the root `flowrs` crate
+   - Finally publish the root `floxide` crate

 6. Integrating both update scripts into our release process to ensure versions are always in sync.